WE ARE OPEN AND LENDING

 This flexibility can also be beneficial if businesses need additional funds during specific periods, such as dips in cash flow or increased demand due to seasonal sales.

-Does a business line of credit affect credit score?
+Does a business line of credit affect credit score

 Potential borrowers often have many questions when deciding between a Merchant Cash Advance, Small Business Term Loan, and Line of Credit.